dmarcoux/customer-chat/README.md

     - Customer agents have access to all support cases.
 It would be better to assign one customer agent per support case to limit data access.
 In general, it's a questionable and risky practice to give everyone access to everything.
+    - With GitHub, we are notified whenever one of the project's dependency has a security vulnerability.
+When this happens, we need to update this dependency as soon as possible, but it could be somewhat difficult if the new version brings a lot of changes.
+The longer we wait before updating our dependencies, the harder it potentially gets.
+This is why we should use a tool like Dependabot to automate dependency updates.
 - Single point of failure
     - Since the application is hard to scale horizontally, thus most surely running on a single server, it has a single point of failure.
 If the server goes down (hardware failure, power outage, etc...), the application